 - ½ tsp white wine vinegar

-- Using a fork carefully prick the centre part of the pastry to encourage it not to rise too much.
-Spread the crème Fraiche over the centre.
-Bake at 200°c/fan 180°c for 10 minutes before sprinkling with the broccoli and flaked salmon and baking for a further 5-10 minutes until pastry is risen and golden.
+Using a fork carefully prick the centre part of the pastry to encourage it not to rise too much.
+Spread the crème fraiche over the centre.
+Bake at 200°c/fan 180°c for 10 minutes before sprinkling with the broccoli and flaked salmon and baking for a further 5-10 minutes until the pastry is risen and golden.

-- When ready to serve, sprinkle capers and rocket leaves over the tart then drizzle with the hollandaise sauce.
+When ready to serve, sprinkle capers and rocket leaves over the tart then drizzle with the sauce.
 Best served warm.